/ 6 min read

 “It felt strange and crazy because we had never seen this amount of capital in our bank account.
 But I’m proud that we accomplished the unbelievable.”

-Before finding OpenStore, Firas had heard horror stories of acquisitions taking up to six months.
+Before finding OpenStore, Firas had heard horror stories of acquisitions taking up to six months, among the other downsides of using business brokers.
 He knew many founders who had waited months to get paid, all while juggling their company’s operations with the added pressure of maintaining solid metrics in the likely scenario their deal is reconsidered.

-Firas knew all too well that the eCom acquisition landscape could be volatile—the uncertainty associated with traditional buyers was compounded by a potential 10% cut for the brokers.
+Firas knew all too well that the e-commerce acquisition landscape could be volatile—the uncertainty associated with traditional buyers was compounded by a potential 10% cut for the brokers.

 Avoiding a drawn-out, complicated process where Firas wouldn’t even gain 100% of the valuation would mean he could quickly pursue what’s next with more capital.